William and Kate’s new home a ‘disgraceful’ decision, says Republic

 It had long been reported that William had been given a cottage called Tam-Na-Ghar by the Queen Mother on the Balmoral estate, but William does not lease or own the house – it is owned by the Crown Estate and leased to a third party, Kensington Palace said.

-The Crown Estate, which owns property worth around £14.4 billion, is land and property owned by the sovereign but not in the private possession of the Queen.
+The Crown Estate, which owns property worth around £14.4bn, is land and property owned by the sovereign but not in the private possession of the Queen.

 It is not managed by the Queen, but its income does have some bearing on how much money she is given each year.